Department of Physics

 BA in Physics

 Students that major in physics are usually interested in the fundamental laws that describe how nature works.
-These laws are inherently mathematical in nature, so physics majors are typically also interested in and skilled at mathematics.
-Studying physics will train you in the core areas of physics, from Newtonian Mechanics, to Electromagnetism, Optics, and Quantum Mechanics.
-In addition, you will have advanced courses available from Optics, Electronics, Computational Physics, and Astrophysics.
-In their Junior year, all physics majors take Intermediate Physics laboratory, where you work together in groups to perform more advanced laboratory experiments, learn more serious data and error analysis techniques, learn how to present data in a 10 minute talk, and learn how to typeset your reports in a format suitable for professional journal publication.
-You'll graduate with a good skill set for further scientific research or graduate school.
-These days, with computers playing such a vital role as tools to gather and analyze data, and to perform simulations, we encourage students to take Physics 261 to satisfy their computing requirement.
+These laws are inherently mathematical in nature, so physics majors also are typically interested in and skilled at mathematics.
+Studying physics will train students in the core areas of physics, from Newtonian Mechanics to Electromagnetism, Optics, and Quantum Mechanics.
+In addition, students will have advanced courses available from Optics, Electronics, Computational Physics, and Astrophysics.
+In their junior year, all physics majors take Intermediate Physics laboratory, where they work together in groups to perform more advanced laboratory experiments, learn more serious data and error analysis techniques, learn how to present data in a 10 minute talk, and learn how to typeset reports in a format suitable for professional journal publication.
+Physics majors will graduate with a good skill set for further scientific research or graduate school.
+Today, with computers playing such a vital role as tools to gather and analyze data, and to perform simulations, we encourage students to take PHY 261 to satisfy their computing requirement.

-Our program is small, but has a dedicated faculty that teach all of the lectures and discussion sections, something you won't find at larger institutions.
+Our program is small, but it has a dedicated faculty that teach all lectures and discussion sections, something that students will not find at larger institutions.

 1. Required courses

 PHY 114, 116 Introductory Physics Laboratory I and II

 PHY 121, 123 General Physics I and II (PHY 111 may replace PHY 121 with Departmental permission.)

 PHY 211, 213 Nonclassical Physics I and II

 PHY 221, 223, 225 Classical Physics I, II, and III